 In TDMA-based industrial field network, time is divided into time slots with the same length.
-In the time-slot scheduling process, it will cause link collision when a node wants to transmit and receive simultaneously, and it will cause channel collision when the same channel is used within a certain range.
+In the time-slot scheduling process, it will cause link collisions when a node transmits and receives simultaneously, and it will cause channel collisions when the same channel is used within a certain range.
 As shown in Figure 2, the time-slot scheduling process should avoid such collisions.